 Employees covered by the bloodborne pathogens standard receive an explanation of this ECP during their initial training session.
 It will also be reviewed in their annual refresher training.
-All employees can review this plan at any time during their work shifts by contacting the EHS Officer.
-If requested, we will provide an employee with a copy of the ECP free of charge and within 15 days of the request.
+All employees can review this plan at any time during their work shifts by contacting The Environmental Health and Safety Office.
 We will review and update the ECP annually or more frequently, if necessary, to reflect any new or modified tasks and procedures that affect occupational exposure and to reflect new or revised employee positions with occupational exposure.